Lab 6: Sampling distributions and the Central Limit Theorem

 1. Provide a histogram and a normal probability plot of the 100 sample means.
 Is the distribution of the sample mean approximately normal?
 Is it closer to being bell-shaped than the exponential distribution itself?

-2. Repeat the above steps with samples of size 5, 25, and 50.
-How does the shape of the distribution of sample means change as the sample size gets larger?
+2. Repeat the above steps with 100 samples of size 6, 100 samples of size 25, and 100 samples of size 50.
+How does the shape of the distribution of your 100 sample means change as the sample size gets larger?
 Relate your conclusions to the Central Limit Theorem.
 Provide some plots to support your conclusions.
-(Remember that in MINITAB you can delete columns you no longer need by highlighting the columns and going to Edit --> Delete Cells.)
+(Remember that in Minitab you can delete columns you no longer need by highlighting the columns and going to Edit --> Delete Cells.)

 Normal approximation to the binomial